oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 ### executionTimeUtc property

-A `threadFlowLocation` object **MAY** contain a property named `executionTimeUtc` whose value is a string in the format specified in [§3.9](#datetime-properties), specifying the UTC date and time at which the thread of execution through the code reached this location.
+A `threadFlowLocation` object **MAY** contain a property named `executionTimeUtc` whose value is a string in the format specified in [sec](#datetime-properties), specifying the UTC date and time at which the thread of execution through the code reached this location.

 ### importance property